obidam/ds2-2020/practice/README.md

 ### Exploratory Statistics

-Class will take place in room BR-B03-034A at IMT-A, January 10th, from 13h30 to 16h15.
+Class will take place online on Discord channel, January 12nd, from 13h30 to 16h15.

 Recommended order: